Beckhoff-USA-Community/XTS_Base/Documentation/docs/GettingStarted/Visualization.md

 All three visualization tools allow for marking stations to aid in following process flow during simulation, debugging and production.

-By default this code will automatically use the first 10 stations defined and their `.Position` value to place markers.
+By default this code will automatically use the first 10 stations and their `.Position` value to place markers.
 Stations are identified by a number that matches their index in the `MAIN.Station` array.
+However if a station's position value is 0.0 (and likely unused) it will be skipped by the station marker routine.

 ![XTS Visualization with stations marked](../Images/GettingStarted/Visualization-StationMarkers.png)
 ![Station definitions in code](../Images/GettingStarted/Visualization-StationCode.png)